-Most recently I worked in of Education, specifically digital & technology, and had done for several years.
+Most recently I worked in education, specifically digital & technology, and had done for several years.
 During this time, I gained experience across apprenticeships, further and higher education, which included leading and managing teams.
 My original field of expertise was software development, which is something I still very much have a passion for.

 What inspired you to set up your business?

 Over the years I have come across many different types of businesses and business people, some of which I have found very inspirational.
 To see those who had the courage to really go for it on their own was a true inspiration.
 I think I have always had some form of entrepreneurial desire, just hadn’t come across the right opportunity or the timing wasn’t right.

 I would say my passion, tenacity and ambition, as at the heart of my business is a desire to support and develop people whether this is within industry or the education sector and support many different types of organisations to collaborate by connecting them.
 Our strapline “Harnessing your people power” really is what we do, we help businesses to grow talent from within harnessing all of those skills to grow or improve their business.
 We focus on supporting businesses to build an effective talent pipeline seamlessly blending apprenticeship, graduate and internship schemes with experienced hire and up-skilling & retraining opportunities.
 We collaborate with many partner organisations to subsequently deliver the highest quality training, using bespoke programmes that the businesses have designed for their employees.
 With the view that looking after your people will in turn generate additional growth and revenue.

 What inspired you to enter the If We Can You Can Challenge?

 In my opinion it really celebrates the spirit of entrepreneurship, the idea that “If We Can You Can” is inspiring in itself, but I actually know of a number of colleagues who have entered and found it a really positive experience.
 I had the opportunity to attend the final event last year as a guest and it was fantastic!